unified-ui/unifiedui-platform-service/CONCEPT.md

 ### Autonomous Agents and Tracing

-**Autonomous Agents** operate independently in the background and write tracing data to AIHub's centralized tracing database.
+**Autonomous Agents** operate independently in the background and write tracing data to unifiedui's centralized tracing database.
 Each agent is issued two rotatable keys (primary and secondary) for secure data ingestion.

 #### Autonomous Agent Endpoints